Self-service kiosks can be found at 16 of the 23 full-service E-Check locations. Click here for more information and locations.

-Beginning January 5, 2004, model year 1997 and newer diesel-fueled vehicles will undergo the OBD II test, instead of the tailpipe test.
+Beginning January 5, 2004, model year 1997 and newer diesel-fueled vehicles will undergo the OBD II test.
 For more information on OBD II, please see the OBD II FAQ.

 An E-Check compliance certificate is good for 365 days, so it is possible to have your vehicle tested up to one year in advance of your registration date.
 It is often helpful to test early when you know that you will not be in Ohio when it is time to renew.
 The certificate must be valid through the vehicle registration expiration date.

 Any motorist may take a vehicle requiring an emissions test to the testing station.
 Ohio EPA recommends that the motorist take the vehicle title or registration to ensure a smooth testing process.